anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    -  LCM of control/worker VM nodes - via IaaS API
    -  or Baremetal provisioning for physical nodes

--  Control plane installation (i.e. Kubernetes control plane components on the nodes)
+-  Control plane installation (i.e., Kubernetes control plane components on the nodes)

--  Node Host OS customisation (e.g. Kernel customisation)
+-  Node Host OS customisation (e.g., Kernel customisation)

--  Management of Cluster add-ons (eg CNIs, CSIs, Service Meshes)
+-  Management of Cluster add-ons (e.g., CNIs, CSIs, Service Meshes)

 The CaaS Manager maintains a catalogue of **clusters templates**, used to create clusters specific to the requirements of workloads, the underlying virtualisation provider and/or the specific server hardware to be used for the cluster.